jussaragranja/library-api-flask/README.md

 # library-api-flask

-A brief descriptionFirst project of a REST API using Flask
+First project of a REST API using Flask

 ## Requirements